-- 1. The names of probationary and regular employees who have been laid off shall be placed on appropriate reemployment lists.
+- The names of probationary and regular employees who have been laid off shall be placed on appropriate reemployment lists.
 Such names shall remain thereon for a period of one year unless such persons are sooner reemployed. - 2.
-When a reemployment list is to be used to fill vacancies, the Human Resources Director shall certify from such lists the number of names equal to the number of vacancies.
-An employee

-- who is reemployed shall receive credit for former service for purposes of seniority, benefit compensation, and salary advancement. - 3.
+An employee who is reemployed from layoff within one (1) year in any classification within this bargaining unit, shall receive credit for former years of service. - 3.
 Employees who, following layoff from a position or layoff from City employment may be reinstated upon the recommendation of the Department Head and with the approval of the Human Resources Director, to the position from which they were laid off based on their qualifications, availability, and the needs of the organization pursuant to this paragraph.